Professor Henrik Meilby

 Other issues include the ethical issues in and possible conflicts over environmental protection hunting or natural resource use.

-Associate professor Henrik Meilby is head of the Section for Environment and Natural Resources.
+Professor Henrik Meilby is head of the Section for Environment and Natural Resources.